wendyverdonk93/docs/content/api/orders/split_payments_request.md

 ## Split Payments
 The split payment tool allows you to split the amount of a transaction over several MultiSafepay Control accounts.
 [Merchants](/faq/getting-started/glossary/#merchant) can choose to split payments based on percentage, a fixed amount or a combination of the two.

-For more information about split payments, please refer to our [dedicated page](/tools/split-payments/)
+Read more about [split payments](/tools/split-payments/) on our documentation page.

 | Parameter                             | Type      | Description                                                                      |
 |---------------------------------------|-----------|----------------------------------------------------------------------------------|